Potato Chips Deli To Open in Early March

 Steven Arroyo is keeping sandwiches simple at Potato Chips on Beverly Boulevard.

-In October, Charlie Amter at the LA Times reported about Steven Arroyo’s plans to transform his Bicentennial 13 wine store into a grab-and-go sandwich and salad shop called Potato Chips.
-Chef Michael Ruiz already revamped the menus at the Arroyo-owned Cobras & Matadors, Sgt.
-Recruiter and Little Parlor Pizzeria.
-Yesterday, Ruiz clarified his plans for Potato Chips, which he expects to open in early March.
+Chef Michael Ruiz already revamped the menus at three Arroyo-owned restaurants: Cobras & Matadors, Sgt.
+Recruiter, and Little Parlor Pizzeria.
+Yesterday, Ruiz clarified plans for Potato Chips, which he expects to open in early March.

 Ingredients was a concept I believed in,” says Ruiz.
 “I believe we were doing interesting stuff, high quality, for low prices.
 I always thought if I was able to do it in another location, it would be a concept that would be appreciated more.”
-Toward that end, Ruiz will employ a similar menu of 6-8 sandwiches, half as many salads and “interesting beverages.”
-The space will also continue to sell wine.
+Ruiz’s Potato Chips menu will feature 6-8 sandwiches, 3-4 salads and “interesting beverages.”
+The multi-purpose business will also continue to sell wine.

-Ruiz also touched on the transformation of 750 ml into Little Parlor Pizzeria, saying, “We bought a big wood oven and make everything by hand.
+Ruiz also discussed 750 ml’s transformation into Little Parlor Pizzeria.
+He said, “We bought a big wood oven and make everything by hand.
 We’re taking some of the things I liked about Ingredients, making our own charcuterie, bringing in cheese, [offering a] smallish sized appetizer menu.
 It’s nice, modern contemporary stuff mixed with pizzas.”

 Tags: